moralesr2013/Dev10/README.md

 # Dev10
-All projects part of the sofware guild web dev course.
+All projects are part of the sofware guild web dev course.